ddabidov/Headphone-DAC-AMP/README.md

 Once the components were all placed, we utilized a hot plate set to 150C to melt the solder and reflow the board evenly.
 This was further aided by the solid ground pour distributing the heat evenly across the board.

 ### 6.3 Photographs

 ## 7. Discussion

 ### 7.1 Strength
+In retrospect, the design was quite good all things considered.
+The strategies utilized throughout the board to mitigate noise are congruent with stratagies discussed by experienced PCB designers advice being given with the intention of passing FCC emissions certifications.
+These strategies being effectivley implemented on a prototype are quite good quality implementation wise, and if the revision one worked, we are certain theat the signal quality would not be an issue with the device.

 ### 7.2 Challenges and Limitations
+One of the most significant challenges that we faced when designing the board was time.
+Completing the reasearch, schematic, and PCB design all within an 8 week span of a course is a breakneck speed considering the lack of knowledge we had going into this.
+For many of the issues we faced, we hope that more time would allow for less errors, as well as further implementation of debugging circuitry in the prototype.

+On that note, the core issue we had with the overall design was that it was built more as a product and less as a prototype.
+We utilized smaller footprints to increase component density while maintining decoupling capacitor proximity to each IC, and we did not allow much room for a soldering iron if rework was needed.
+We also did not implement any debugging circuitry such as power rail LEDs, Microcontroller manual resetting, or power rail access for easy probing.
+The considerations for noise took precedence over many of these circuits in our mind, but given the nature of a prototypoe we should have verified an initial implementation before making everything small and well laid out.

 ### 7.3 Lessons Learned